aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/check-geometries-for-equality/_index.md

 ---
-title: How to Compare Geometries for Equality using Aspose.GIS for .NET
+title: Compare Geometries for Equality with Aspose.GIS for .NET using SpatiallyEquals
 linktitle: How to Compare Geometries for Equality
 second_title: Aspose.GIS .NET API
-description: Learn how to compare geometries in .NET using Aspose.GIS and check geometry equality in your applications.
+description: Learn how to compare geometries in .NET using Aspose.GIS, detect duplicate geometries, and check geometry equality in your applications.
 weight: 10
 url: /net/geometry-analysis/check-geometries-for-equality/
-date: 2026-02-05
+date: 2026-06-05
+keywords:
+- how to compare geometries
+- detect duplicate geometries
+- Aspose.GIS geometry equality
+schemas:
+- type: TechArticle
+  headline: How to Compare Geometries for Equality using Aspose.GIS for .NET
+  description: Learn how to compare geometries in .NET using Aspose.GIS, detect duplicate
+    geometries, and check geometry equality in your applications.
+  dateModified: '2026-06-05'
+  author: Aspose
+- type: FAQPage
+  questions:
+  - question: Can I use Aspose.GIS for .NET with other .NET frameworks?
+    answer: Yes, Aspose.GIS works with .NET Framework, .NET Core, and .NET Standard projects.
+  - question: Is there a free trial available?
+    answer: Absolutely.
+Download a trial from the [Aspose.GIS releases page](https://releases.aspose.com/).
+  - question: Where can I find the full API documentation?
+    answer: Detailed docs are on the [Aspose.GIS documentation page](https://reference.aspose.com/gis/net/).
+  - question: How do I get help if I run into an issue?
+    answer: Post your question on the Aspose.GIS community forum [Aspose.GIS community forum](https://forum.aspose.com/c/gis/33).
+  - question: Can I purchase a temporary license for evaluation?
+    answer: Yes, temporary licenses are available on the [purchase page](https://purchase.aspose.com/temporary-license/).
 ---

 {{< blocks/products/pf/main-wrap-class >}}